-Health minister orders opioid review after conflict-of-interest revelations
+Health Minister orders review of opioid guidelines after conflict-of-interest revelations

 Of the 28 medical experts, academics and patient advocates assembled by McMaster to revise the standards, nine have received remuneration from drug companies, including the pharmaceutical giant whose pain pill triggered Canada’s deadly opioid epidemic, according to declaration forms posted on the school’s website.

-Dr. Philpott has asked the Canadian Institute for Health Information, a federal research agency, to assemble a panel of experts to assess whether they are satisfied with the “rigour” that went into developing the new standards and whether doctors can “safely” use them to prescribe opioids.
+Dr. Philpott has asked the Canadian Institutes of Health Research, a federal research agency, to assemble a panel of experts to assess whether they are satisfied with the “rigour” that went into developing the new standards and whether doctors can “safely” use them to prescribe opioids.

 The announcement follows a story in The Globe and Mail revealing that officials at McMaster did not honour a pledge to exclude medical experts who receive income from drug companies from voting on the standards.